lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 $
 ```

-This first and last line are encapsulation boundaries, EB, as defined in RFC934 and adapted by RFC1421, Privacy Enhanced Mail (PEM).
+This first and last line are encapsulation boundaries, EB [RFC934] and the contend is transformed by the standard of Privacy Enhanced Mail (PEM) [RFC1421].

 The structure looks like as follows: